Welcome to Show #43!

 Shameless plug: Summer contributed an essay to the essay collection, So Say We All: An Unauthorized Collection of Thoughts and Opinions on Battlestar Galactica, now available at your local bookstore and at Amazon.com.

 Shameless related begging: Summer’s also really hoping to convince the publisher to eventually do a collection on Babylon 5.
-If you’d be interested in buying one if they did do a B5 collection, let Summer know, either here in comments, or over in the Babylon Podcast forums.
+If you’d be interested in buying one if they did do a B5 collection, let Summer know.

 We are still considering doing a separate B5 Fan Tales segment in the future, so send us those favorite anecdotes of yours.

 Your feedback does matter, and is welcome!
-You can call us at 206-338-2259, or email us and tell us what you think… and likely hear it played or read on the show.
+You can call us, or email us and tell us what you think… and likely hear it played or read on the show.
 Please try to keep the voicemail comments as brief as possible.

 Link: Smart Pop Books